Shenea Booth: Career

-Shenea has had the opportunity to model for many reputable photographers throughout the world as a result of her performances worldwide.
+Shenea has had the opportunity to model for many photographers throughout the world as a result of her performances worldwide.
 She has had the pleasure of working with photographer Nigel Skeet(noted for his Rollingstone publications) over the past three years.
 She has been used for advertisement by Cirque Du Soleil, as well as America's Got Talent.
 Her photos have been published in several sports magazines, Technique Magazine, USA Gymnastics Magazine, newspapers nationally, as well as internationally.